09 889 6557

-The NBN has the potential to supercharge the average Australian internet connection, but how fast is fast enough?
+The NBN has the potential to supercharge the average New Zealand internet connection, but how fast is fast enough?
 Are you making the most of the megabits you’re paying for, or are you missing out on the best the web has to offer?

 In this guide, we’ll look at how NBN speeds are measured; outline the difference between NBN 12 (Basic Evening Speed), NBN 25 (Standard Evening Speed), NBN 50 (Standard Evening Speed Plus) and NBN 100 (Premium Evening Speed); and help you work out just which NBN speed tier is best for your home and family’s internet needs.